A Guide to Completing Your Professional Development Plan (PDP)

 • Coaching or mentoring

 Your discussions with your line manager should be on-going so that you both review your plan regularly.
-However, if you would like any further advice about completing the plan or your professional development possibilities please contact the HR Enquiry Service and we will arrange for someone from the HR Office to speak to you.
+However, if you would like any further advice about completing the plan or your professional development possibilities please contact the HR Office.